manojprabhakar90/DisasterTweetsClassification/README.md

 Test Data: 3623 records with 4 columns (id, keyword, location, text)

 BERT based models are used for classification.
-The accuracy of models are around 0.82 in the validation data.
+The accuracy of these models are around 0.82 in the validation data.

+Can be improved with more epochs as well as with other architectures such as Roberta/Deberta.

+Add keywords/location as well as other features to provide more context to the tweet.